amitv-innovaccer/Healthcare-MCP/src/hmcp/README.md

 The demo shows how agents can communicate with each other, request additional information, and use guardrails to protect against prompt injections.

-## _TODO_

-- Define way to configure auth parameters
-- Define way to configure guardrails
-- Define a way to query/publish server and client parameters
-- Explain how HMCP is different than MCP, in terms of Auth etc.
--